“Advanced” Opera Webinars

 - Exploring VIOLETTA’S SCENA

-- The EVOLUTION of the LOVE DUET
+- The EVOLUTION of the ITALIAN LOVE DUET

-- The GREATEST ITALIAN LOVE DUET?
+- Is this the GREATEST ITALIAN LOVE DUET?

 - VERISMO – ORIGINS